giacomoorsini/HGT-and-MGE-detection-in-gut-microbiome/README.md

 # HGT detection tools
-This repository contains info about tools for Horizontal Gene Transmission detection.
-In particular, for each tool there is:
+This repository contains information about tools for horizontal gene transmission detection.
+In particular, for each tool, there is:
 - a small tutorial
 - installation instructions/ conda environments for installation
-- scripts used for testing
+- scripts used

-These tools have been selected as more promising and will be benchmarked.
+The tools WAAFLE (https://github.com/biobakery/waafle) and MetaCHIP (https://github.com/songweizhi/MetaCHIP) have been selected as the most promising and have been used.